-Monsoon influences promote dense forestation in the region and alpine growth at higher altitudes.
-The cultivated central uplands and Himalayan foothills support the majority of the population.
-In the south, the Daurs plain drops sharply away from the Himalayas into large tracts of semi-tropical forest savannah grassland and bamboo jungle.
+Meanwhile, Monsoon influences and promotes dense forestation in the region and alpine growth at higher altitudes.
+Likewise, the cultivated central uplands and Himalayan foothills support the majority of the population.
+However, the Daurs plain in the south drop sharply away from the Himalayas into large tracts of semi-tropical forest savannah grassland and bamboo jungle.

 Thimphu (B/L/D) Full day sightseeing in Thimphu.